Crawleyprint/react-dialog/packages/react-dialog/README.md

 export default DropdownWithHooks;
 ```

-Additionally, to hide your dropdown's backdrop, you'll need to add styles `.dropdown`
+Additionally, bump the z-index up to your preference, so your dropdowns are visible over everything else in DOM.
-(or whatever you want to name CSS class for the dropdown, just make sure names are matching in JSX and CSS):
+You can do this by adding the following CSS to `.dropdown` (or whatever you want to name CSS class for the dropdown,
+just make sure names are matching in JSX and CSS):

 ```
-.dropdown::backdrop {
+.dropdown {
-  display: none;
+  z-index: 1000;
 }
 ```